 Yep, been there.
 Decide if your tent is the right size for your family.
 It is up to you what the right size is.
 A large tent may allow you to stand in it upright, allow for several compartments or bedrooms and even have room for a toilet bucket.
 Quite the luxury, but be aware that the downside of a large tent is that sometimes it can be hard to find a flat piece of ground that is large enough to fit your mansion.

 Another issue with a larger tent is that it can be challenging to stay warm at night unless your neck of the woods is an area where you would plug in a fan if you could.
 Check if your camping mats don’t leak.
 Kids may be okay either way, whether they are sleeping on a camping mattress or straight on the ground, but us adults have pretty much aged beyond that level of flexibility.
 I have camped with friends where between all of us (4 adults and three children) we needed to share two pads.
-It was not our best night.

 Best Kids Flashlight